 We didn’t go into the Longhope Lifeboat Museum, but we did take a look at one of their boats docked in the harbor.
 Ron told us about their tragedies and successes.
 It’s quite a story.
-We then wandered through the general store – a real island store that sells everything from food, to household goods, and everything in between.
+We then wandered through the general store – a real island store that sells everything from food to household goods and everything in between.
 We bought some Orkney beers, you know, to support the locals.

 Hill of White Hamars, South Walls Nature Preserve

-This may have been my favorite part of the trip, even through we got drenched and returned to the van sopping wet.
+This may have been my favorite part of the trip, even though we got drenched and returned to the van sopping wet.
 That’s Scotland for you.
 The Hill of White Hamars was gorgeous and worth braving the rain for.

-The Scottish Wildlife Trust preserve is set on the edge of sea cliffs and known for its wildflowers, nesting sea birds, geos, and gloups.
+The Scottish Wildlife Trust preserve is set on the edge of sea cliffs and is known for its wildflowers, nesting sea birds, geos, and gloups.
 You know I love wildflowers and it was pretty amazing seeing the rare and endangered Scottish primrose.

-- Geo (with a hard “g”): is an inlet, a gully or a narrow and deep cleft in the face of a cliff.
-Geos are common on the coastline of the Shetland and Orkney islands.
-They are created by the wave driven erosion of cliffs along faults and bedding planes in the rock.
+- Geo (with a hard “g”): is an inlet, a gully, or a narrow and deep cleft in the face of a cliff.
+Geos are common on the coastline of the Shetland and Orkney Islands.
+They are created by the wave-driven erosion of cliffs along faults and bedding planes in the rock.
 From Wikipedia

 - Gloup: a collapsed sea cave separated from the sea by a land bridge.
-It looks like a deep hole and you can watch water move in and out with the waves.
+It looks like a deep hole and you can watch the water move in and out with the waves.